Error Analysis of Triangular Optimal Transport Maps for Filtering: Error analysis for conditional OT

-\end{enumerate} \end{assumption} We view conditions 1 and 2 as additional smoothness or regularity conditions on the reference and target measures $\eta, \nu$ as well as on the approximation class $\F$.
-We remark that, in the case where $\phi^{\dagger}(y, \cdot)$ is $\betamax$-smooth for $\nu_\Y$ a.e. $y\in \Y$, the Poincar\'e inequality condition on $\eta_\U$ directly implies the one on the target conditionals $\nu(\cdot\mid y)$ via $C_{\textnormal{PI}}^{\nu(\cdot\mid y)}\leq \betamax^2 C_{\textnormal{PI}}^{\eta_\U}$, see \Cref{lem: PI for conditionals}.
-Condition 3 simplifies the proofs but can be removed at the expense of a more technical argument, akin to the one presented in~\cite[Thm.~A.1]{divol2025optimal}, which establishes a fast rate for a standard OT map as opposed to our conditional setting.
-Such an approach would also allow dropping the strong convexity assumption on elements of $\F$ when the measures are supported on bounded domains.
-Finally, condition 4 implies that the class $\F$ must grow with the sample size $N$.
-More precisely, for sufficiently large $N$, $\F$ must be rich enough to realize the fast convergence rate.
-We will discuss this assumption later in this section.

-We can now state our next main result, i.e., the fast rate for conditional Brenier maps.
+\end{enumerate} \end{assumption} \editend We view conditions 1 and 2 as additional regularity conditions on the reference and target measures $\eta, \nu$ as well as $\phi^\dag$. \editstart Condition 2 automatically strengthens condition 3 in~\Cref{assump: slow rate} since any distribution satisfying the Poincaré inequality is subexponential \cite{bobkov1997poincare} and therefore has finite moments of any order.
+In contrast to the unconditional setting, which requires the Poincar\'e inequality only for the source and target measures, condition 2 requires the Poincar\'e inequality on the source $\eta_\mathcal{U}$ and the target slices $\nu(\cdot \mid y)$ together with strengthened Poincaré inequality on the marginal $\nu_\Y$.
+We remark that analogously to the unconditional setting, in the case where $\phi^{\dagger}(y, \cdot)$ is $\betamax$-smooth for $\nu_\Y$ a.e. $y\in \Y$, the Poincar\'e inequality condition on $\eta_\U$ directly implies the one on the target conditionals $\nu(\cdot\mid y)$ via $C_{\textnormal{PI}}^{\nu(\cdot\mid y)}\leq \betamax^2 C_{\textnormal{PI}}^{\eta_\U}$, see \Cref{lem: PI for conditionals}.
+Condition 3 simplifies the proofs and can be relaxed; see our comments below after \Cref{thm: fast rate}. \editend We can now state our next main result: